12 Gross Motor Activities For Toddlers

 1) Simon Says

-This classic game is perfect for toddlers.
-It helps them develop their listening and gross motor skills.
-Simply call out actions such as “Simon says jump!”, “Simon says run in circles!”, and have your toddler follow along.
+There are so many fun Simon says commands that can help your child develop.
+Simply call out actions like “Simon says jump!”, “Simon says run in circles!”, and have your toddler follow along.

 2) Obstacle Course

-Create an obstacle course in your living room using pillows, boxes, and other objects.
-This will challenge your toddler’s gross motor skills as they crawl, climb, and jump over the obstacles.
+Create an obstacle course in your living room using pillows, blankets, boxes, and other objects.
+This will challenge your toddler’s gross motor skills as they crawl, climb, and jump over the obstacles!

 3) Balloon Volleyball

-Blow up a balloon and hit it back and forth with your toddler.
+Simply blow up a balloon and hit it back and forth with your toddler.
 This is a fun way to improve hand-eye coordination and get moving.
-If you count the number of times you hit the balloon in the air, it can also be a great counting activity!
+If you count the number of times you hit the balloon in the air, it can also be a great counting activity.

 4) Follow the Leader